EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

    Figure X. :ned:`FlowMeasurementStarter` in UDP app

-Similarly, we specify the inbound module in the server UDP app to be a :ned:`FlowMeasurementRecorder`:
+Similarly, we specify the inbound module in the server UDP apps to be a :ned:`FlowMeasurementRecorder`:

 .. literalinclude:: ../omnetpp.ini
    :start-at: *.server1.app[*].inbound.typename = "FlowMeasurementRecorder"